Montenegro–Turkey relations: Economic relations

 Total trade between the two countries in 2012 amounted to 40.1 million euros, of which imports was 28.4 million euros, and exports 11.7 million.
 Direct investment from the Republic of Turkey in 2012 amounted to 25 million euros.

 Total trade between the two countries in 2011 amounted to 36.8 million euros, of which imports was 25.6 million euros, and exports 11.2 million.
 Direct investment from the Republic of Turkey in 2011 amounted to 993 281 euros.

 In early December 2010, the first meeting of Montenegrin-Turkish Joint Committee, as well as the first business forum of Montenegrin and Turkish businessmen, during the visit of the Turkish Minister of Industry and Trade Nihat Ergun Montenegro.

 Total trade between the two countries in 2010 amounted to 33.06 million, of which imports was 28.07 million euros, and exports 4.9 million.
 Direct investment from the Republic of Turkey in 2010 amounted to EUR 3.3 million.

 Total trade between the two countries in 2009 amounted to 22.7 million euros, of which exports were 1.3 million, and imports 21.3 million.
 Direct investment from the Republic of Turkey in 2009 amounted to 523.2 thousand.

+In 2023, Turkey established the Turkish Chamber of Commerce in Podgorica.

 Cultural relations

 Turkey continues to give scholarships to Montenegrin students within the scope of Government scholarships and Greater Student Project (BOP).
-With the aim of meeting the future needs of our kins living in Montenegro, with whom we also share the same religion, for well educated Imams, the Turkish Foundation for Religion provides scholarships to Montenegrin students every year.
+With the aim of meeting the future needs of their kins living in Montenegro, with whom they also share the same religion, for well educated Imams, the Turkish Foundation for Religion provides scholarships to Montenegrin students every year.